hphelion/documentation/commercial/GA1/commercial.undercloud-oc-config-storevirtual.md

 ### Expand Backend ###{#expand-backend}

-Expand backend is allocating new CPGs to an existing backend.
-You can select the required CPG(s) from the list of registered CPGs and add the same to a backend that has already been already configured.
+Expand backend option allocates new clusters to an existing backend.
+You can select the required clusters from the list of registered clusters and add the same to a backend that has been already configured.

 To expand a backend, do the following: